YaleDHLab/dhlab-site/_news/2018-03-02-mapping-roman-empire.md

 **Contact**: [Noel Lenski](mailto:noel.lenski@yale.edu)

-*This project is funded with a Digital Humanities Lab Seed Grant*
+*This project is funded with a Digital Humanities Lab Seed Grant.*